Pro and college football games dominate the TV ratings

 ESPN was the week’s most popular cable network, averaging 2.54 million viewers in prime time.
 Fox News Channel had 2.47 million viewers, MSNBC had 1.85 million, Hallmark had 1.81 million and USA had 1.19 million.

-ABC’s “World News Now” topped the evening newscasts with an average of 8.28 million viewers.
+ABC’s “World News Tonight” topped the evening newscasts with an average of 8.28 million viewers.
 NBC’s “Nightly News” had 8.06 million and the “CBS Evening News” had 6.06 million.

 For the week of Oct.
 29-Nov.
 4, the top 10 shows, their networks and viewerships: “NFL Sunday Night Football: Green Bay at New England,” NBC, 23.68 million; “NFL Sunday Post Game,” Fox, 17.8 million; “Sunday Night NFL Pre-Kickoff,” NBC, 17.4 million; “The Big Bang Theory,” CBS, 12.65 million; “NCIS,” CBS, 12.3 million; “The OT,” Fox, 12.1 million; “Football Night in America,” NBC, 11.7 million; “Home Depot Prime College Football: Alabama at LSU,” CBS, 11.5 million; “Fox Thursday Night Football: Oakland at San Francisco,” Fox, 11.1 million; “NFL Regular Season: New England at Buffalo,” ESPN, 11.07 million.